 Note that the scenarios shared here don’t come with answers to each problem.
 A tabletop exercise isn’t a fill-in-the-blank exam.
-It’s a convincing simulation that lets your team practice working through your incident response plan and a key way to identify needed changes in your incident response plan.
-Use these sample scenarios to start dreaming up situations that will give your team the most realistic experience.
+It’s a convincing simulation that lets your team practice working through your incident response plan and a key way to identify needed changes in that plan.
+Use these sample scenarios to start crafting situations that will give your team the most realistic experience.

 Key Elements for Any Tabletop Exercise Scenario

 You’ll find a few common aspects in every good scenario:

 - Custom details – In your tabletop exercise, tailor the scenario to your team by using names of actual employees, the software your team uses, real customers, etc. All this will heighten the realism and help everyone grasp the consequences of something like your top customer calling because your service isn’t working.

 - An unfolding threat – Throw a series of developments and plot twists at the participants to reflect that, in a real-life incident, you never know all the facts upfront.

 - Unavailable personnel – At some point, reveal that whoever is in charge of your team (or a staff member with necessary expertise) is unreachable.
 This forces everyone to work the problem on their own rather than just saying that they’ll call someone else for guidance.

 - Outside pressure – Throw questions from clients, partners, the media, etc. into the mix to raise the tension and test the communications aspects of your incident response plan.

 With any scenario you use, structure the exercise so that participants have to answer the following questions: